Once you’ve hired a virtual assistant and they’ve started working, the next objective is to develop a long-lasting work relationship.

 - What do you think about this strategy?

-On the other hand, if you don’t communicate, your VA’s production is bound to go down.
 Why?
-If you don’t bother communicating, your VA will believe you simply don’t care what they’re doing, and they’ll have little incentive to work hard and follow through on projects.
-You don’t need to micromanage your VA, but staying completely out of the way won’t help their development.
+If you don’t bother communicating, your VA will think that you don’t care what they’re doing.
+There’s little incentive to work hard and follow through on projects because nobody cares.
+You don’t need to micromanage your VA, but staying completely out of the way won’t help either.

 Time to pay up